 Stones that are too porous or too soft can crack easily, which not only affects the experience but can damage the heater over time.

 The two most commonly recommended stone types for sauna heaters are basalt and lava rock.
-Both come from volcanic activity, but each offers different benefits based on density, heat retention, and steam performance.
+Both come from volcanic activity, but each offers different benefits based on density, heat retention, and steam operation.

 Basalt Sauna Rocks